A Guide to Best Insulation for Crawl Space With Dirt Floor

 ● Fiberglass

-Fiberglass insulation has long been a go-to choice for many homeowners.
-Made from fine glass fibres, it’s known for its versatility.
+However, when installing crawl space insulation, it’s important to ensure the material is properly fitted to prevent air leaks and maximize insulation efficiency.
 You’ll often find it in rolls or batts, ready to fit snugly between your crawl space studs, joists, and beams.

 One of its primary advantages is its cost-effectiveness.
 However, for it to work efficiently, it must be installed meticulously, ensuring no gaps or spaces are left.